College Summer Research Fellows Fund

 *Important note: students must be activated for on-campus recruiting in order to apply.
 To get activated, make an appointment to have your resume reviewed by a Career Advancement adviser and sign the on-campus recruiting policy agreement.
 If you are seeing the error message “Additional special criteria have been set by your career center.
 Please contact them for more information” when you view the program listing on UChicago Handshake, then you have not yet been activated.

-On average, successful applicants will receive a grant of $4,000 for the summer.
+Successful applicants will receive a grant of $4,000 for the summer.

 The following materials are required: